 Living in Scotland we feel extremely lucky to have so many options for walks and days out, without even leaving big tree country.
 With flat trails around lochs, plenty of small hills with cracking views and for the more able/adventurous there are twenty-eight Munros right here in the county too.
-We have plenty of favourite, ‘go to’ walks but it is always pleasing to find something new, but even better when it’s been on a list and you didn’t actually realise it was so close to home!
-The Pine Cone Point walk in Perthshire is a recent discovery for us and so to kick the new year off, we went to check it out.
+We have plenty of favourite, ‘go to’ walks but it is always pleasing to find something new, even better when it’s been on a list and you didn’t actually realise it was so close to home!
+The Pine Cone Point walk in Perthshire is a recent discovery for us and so we were looking forward to exploring new trails.

 Pine Cone Point in Perthshire

-I was actually really surprised to learn that this walk starts off in the car park of the Hermitage near Dunkeld on the A9.
+I was actually really surprised to learn that this walk starts off in the National Trust for Scotland car park of the Hermitage near Dunkeld on the A9.
 Why?
-Because we must have visited this place hundreds of times since moving over three years ago without realising it lead on to other walks.
+Because we must have visited this place hundreds of times since moving nearly four years ago without realising it leads on to these walks.

 With Ossian’s Hall straight ahead we carried on until the trail forks once more and we kept to the right.
 It felt really weird because this is the way that the Dude and I would normally follow back to the car, passing the totum pole.

 Shortly after, we reached a much wider vehicle track and followed the Inver Path sign straight on.
 We were no longer walking under a tree canopy, instead the bright blue sky overhead made us squint slightly as we explored the new territory.
-Making this exploration even more exciting (to me, at least) was the heavy frost, and so like a child seeing things for the first time I bounced from one side of the track to the other taking photos.
+It’s always exciting to walk a path for the first time, not knowing what’s around the next corner.

-Keeping an eye on where we were going, the Dude waited for me to catch him up (standard procedure, bless him) at where we now needed to turn left.
+Keeping an eye on where we were going, the Dude waited for me to catch him up (standard procedure, bless him) at the point we now needed to turn left.

 One last zig.
 Or maybe it’s a zag off to the right at the top and the path levels outs and we were, once more, in amongst the trees.